Azure/azure-search-vector-samples/demo-dotnet/QuantizationAndStorageOptions/README.md

 ---
 page_type: sample
 languages:
-  - python
+  - csharp
 name: Vector quantization and storage options in C#
 products:
   - azure
   - azure-ai-search
 description: |
-  Using Azure.Search.Documents and the Azure SDK for C#, save on storage when using vector quantization
+  Using Azure.Search.Documents and the Azure SDK for .NET, save on storage when using vector quantization.
-urlFragment: quantization-storage-c#
+urlFragment: quantization-storage-csharp
 ---

 # Vector quantization and storage options using C# (Azure AI Search)

-The C# program creates vectorized data on Azure AI Search and demonstrates how to save on storage using the following features
+The C# program creates vectorized data on Azure AI Search and demonstrates how to save on storage using the following features:

-- Quantization
+- Built-in scalar quantization that reduces vector index size in memory and on disk.
 - Disabling storage of vectors returned in query responses.
 These vectors are stored separately from vectors used for the queries themselves.
 - Smaller data types than `Edm.Single`.

-The sample data is a JSON file containing a pre-chunked version of the sample documents.
+The sample data is a JSON file containing a pre-chunked version of the sample documents about a fictious company called Contoso Electronics and their policies.
 They have been embedded using text-embedding-3-large with 3072 dimensions.

 ## Prerequisites